google-dorks-mini

 a1qa

-But have you ever given a thought that besides sophisticated hacking attacks there are simple ways to uncover the files that weren’t effectively protected.
-In this article we’ll focus on Google search operators that can be used to get more specific search results or to detect sensitive information.
+But have you ever given a thought that besides sophisticated hacking attacks, there are simple ways to uncover the files that weren’t effectively protected.
+Using advanced search techniques, sometimes referred to as Google dorking search, one can discover exposed information on public websites.
+In this article, we’ll focus on Google search operators that can be used to get more specific search results or to detect sensitive information for sensitive files and data leakage risks.

 Let’s start from the beginning.